Neeshi14/Task1/README.md

    Support Vector Machine (SVM) is a supervised machine learning algorithm used for classification and regression tasks.
 It is widely used for binary classification, but it can also handle multi-class problems.

+# 4)  KNN(k-Nearest Neighbor) :
+   K-Nearest Neighbors (KNN) is a supervised machine learning algorithm used for classification and regression tasks.
+It is based on the idea that data points with similar features tend to be near each other.

+ # 5) Decision Tree :
+   A Decision Tree is a supervised machine learning algorithm used for classification and regression tasks.
+It works like a flowchart, where each internal node represents a decision based on a feature, branches represent outcomes, and leaf nodes represent final predictions.